apache/incubator-crail-website/overview/index.md

     ./bin/crail fs -copyFromLocal <path-to-local-file>
     ./bin/crail fs -cat /test/<file-name>

-Second, regular HDFS-based application will transparently work on Crail when using fully qualified path names:
+Second, regular HDFS-based applications will transparently work with Crail when using fully qualified path names (or when specifying Crail as the default Hadoop file system):

     Configuration conf = new Configuration();
     FileSystem fs = FileSystem.get(conf);